Let’s get this out of the way: No one reads your website.

 Your website is not the time to show off your cache of 25¢ words.
 Technical terms and industry jargon are either not included or should appear further down on the page.This keeps the important information casual and understandable to a wider audience, and allows interested readers to drill into more technical details.

-It is important to be authentic in your content.
+Write your website content for people and search engines will notice.
+Moreover, it is important to be authentic in your content.
 Using the guidelines listed above to write your pages will be best for your website visitors.
 In the long run, this will help you more than fretting over keywords.

 Compel visitors to take action.